atliadal/candidate-tests/README.md

 More information on running Jest test can be found here [Getting started with Jest](https://jestjs.io/docs/en/getting-started)

 ### The tests
-For both test there are 1-2 statements that should be tested, but it up to you to write more test to make sure the application is behaving correctly

 #### [Api.test.js](src/Api.test.js)
-Start with `it should call YesNo API`, then make sure to test the return.
+Start with `it should call YesNo API`, and at least 2 more

 #### [App.test.js](src/App.test.js)
-Start with `should display an input` and `should display a button` then make sure all states of the application are test
+Start with `should display an input` and `should display a button` then at least 3 more.

 #### Thanks for your time, we look forward to hearing from you!